doctypehuman/word/words/word-0.md

 2. **Travel:**

 Working in the I.T industry the world is literally your oyster.
 You can work in Estonia or in Ecuador or in the Emirates.
 You don't need to speak the local language.
 Let your technical knowledge do the talking.
 The word *Digital Nomad* sounds familiar to you ?
 The nomad would have been local if it was not for the word digital.
 In the I.T world  you will get to meet people from all over the world.
-This industry is truly an international community.
+This industry is truly an international community which leads me to the number one reason . . .

 1. **People:**

 The number 1 reason is the people.
 You will find the most inclusive set of people here.
 This industry has led the way in diversity.
-There is a sense of collaboration and co-operation that you will sense here. **Team work makes the dream work.** This industry offers the best possible opporunity for you to work with different people from different cultures in different timezones all coming together for one common goal.
+There is a sense of collaboration and co-operation that you will sense here. **Team work makes the dream work.** This industry offers the best possible opportunity for you to work with different people from different cultures in different time zones all coming together for one common goal.
 It's a great feeling.
 Having said that I must also inform you that this is not an industry of angels.
 It has it's own battles but also it deals with them in one of the most transparent ways.

 ### One more reason

-While these are all the reasons that helped me form my decision, there is one more reason which outwieghed all the others.
+While these are all the reasons that helped me form my decision, there is one more reason which outweighed all the others.
 That reason is that **I like this and I want to do this.**

 I simply cannot stress enough how important this factor is.